zhonghan721/tp/docs/DeveloperGuide.md

       Expected: Similar to previous.

    6. Test Case: `customer delete 2`{.swift}.</br>
-      Expected: No Customer is deleted, an Error indicating invalid Customer ID is shown in the feedback message.
+      Expected: No Customer is deleted.
+Error indicating invalid Customer ID is shown in the feedback message.

 ### Add Delivery

-1. Adding a Delivery to the application
+1. Adding a Delivery to the application.

    1. Prerequisites: Logged-in into the application with the `login`{.swift} command.
       There is currently a Customer stored with an ID of 1.
 And the current date is 2023-12-02.